 A one-semester algebra-based electric circuit analysis course for majors in Telecommunications, Computer and Instrumentation Technology, as well as others requiring an introduction to both DC and AC analysis.
 Topics include: voltage, current, resistance, Ohm's law, Kirchoff's laws, power, capacitance, inductance, superposition, Thevenin, Norton, Theorems, computer analysis.
 Lab teaches use of multimeters, power supplies, dual-trace oscilloscope, and function generators.
-Fall semester only.
 Three class hours, four laboratory hours.

 Prerequisite: High school algebra with some trigonometry or MTH 135.